laurenwalker/jsdoc-screenshot/README.md

 ![example](docs/example.png)

+You can view some live examples on the [MetacatUI documentation website](https://nceas.github.io/metacatui/docs/QueryBuilderView.html) which is the project I originally wrote this code for.

 ## Install
 1. Step 1.
 Add the `jsdoc-screenshot/src` directory with the `screenshot.js` file to whatever location you normally store your JSDoc plugins for your application and rename it to whatever you want (e.g. `screenshot`).